ddsky/humor-api-clients/ruby/docs/JokesApi.md

   exclude_tags: 'nsfw', # String | A comma separated list of tags that the joke must not have.
   number: 3, # Integer | The number of results to retrieve between 1 and 10.
   min_rating: 7, # Integer | The minimum rating between 0 and 10 the result should have.
-  max_length: 200 # Integer | The maximum number of letters in the joke.
+  max_length: 200, # Integer | The maximum number of letters in the joke.
+  offset: 3.4 # Float | The number of results to skip.
 }

 begin